-B-vitamins are one of the most important vitamins for giving you the energy to work all day.
-B complex helps metabolize carbohydrates, the body’s and brain’s main source of fuel.
-The lack of B-vitamins can cause body fatigue, dizziness, memory problems, depression and lead to other illnesses.
-If you are planning to get most of your B-vitamins from plant-based foods, avoid cooking them or do not cook them for too long, because the heat and water will destroy a good portion of their B-vitamins.
+B vitamins are some of the best vitamins for energy, because they help metabolize carbohydrates, the body’s and brain’s main source of fuel.
+The lack of these nutrients can cause body fatigue, dizziness, memory problems, depression and lead to other illnesses.
+If you are planning to get most of your B complex from plant-based foods, avoid cooking them or do not cook them for too long, because the heat and hot water will destroy a good portion of their B vitamins.

 The vitamin B complex is believed to be made of eight vitamins, which are B12, B9, B7, B6, B5, B3 (niacin), B2 (riboflavin) and B1 (thiamine).
-These vitamins are great for boosting energy, because they work together to boost metabolism, enhance cell growth and division, enhance the nervous system and immune system, and keep the skin and muscles healthy.
+These energy vitamins are great for preventing low energy, because they work together to boost metabolism, assist cell growth and division, enhance the nervous and immune system, and keep the skin and muscles healthy.

-Vitamin B12: (also known as Cobalamin or Cyanocobalamin) is probably the most important B complex for increasing your energy level, because it is required for proper digestion.
+B12 (also known as cobalamin or cyanocobalamin): Out of all the B complex, B12 is probably one of best energy vitamins of them all, because it is required for proper digestion and the metabolization of carbohydrates.
 The recommended dietary allowance (RDA) of vitamin B12 for both men and women is 2.4 mcg.

 - Helps the body digest food properly